awsdocs/amazon-cloudfront-developer-guide/doc_source/access-control-overview.md

 }
 ```

-For information about the permissions required to perform operations by using the CloudFront console, see [Permissions Required to Use the CloudFront Console](access-control-managing-permissions.md#console-required-permissions)\.
-For more information about attaching policies to identities for CloudFront, see [Using Identity\-Based Policies \(IAM Policies\) for CloudFront](access-control-managing-permissions.md)\.
+For information about the permissions required to perform operations by using the CloudFront console, see [Permissions required to use the CloudFront console](access-control-managing-permissions.md#console-required-permissions)\.
+For more information about attaching policies to identities for CloudFront, see [Using identity\-based policies \(IAM policies\) for CloudFront](access-control-managing-permissions.md)\.
 For more information about users, groups, roles, and permissions, see [Identities \(Users, Groups, and Roles\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id.html) in the *IAM User Guide*\.

-### Resource\-Level Policies<a name="access-control-manage-access-intro-resource-policies"></a>
+### Resource\-level policies<a name="access-control-manage-access-intro-resource-policies"></a>

 In some scenarios, you might want to grant a specific level of access to a resource that you specify; for example, access to only specific actions on that resource\.
 One way that some AWS services implement this is to allow you to directly attach a policy on the resource\.
 For example, that’s how Amazon S3 and Elasticsearch implement resource access control\.
 CloudFront allows the same flexibility but uses a different method\.
 Instead of attaching a policy to a resource, you specify the resource in a policy\.